QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 size_t buflen )

-Encodes an ASN.1 tag into BER format.
+Encode an ASN.1 tag to BER form.

 Parameters